danieledurante/nEM/Election-Data-Tutorial.md

 Estimation with R = 3 latent classes
 ================

-We consider now the case with `R = 3` classes.
+We consider now the case with `R = 3` classes and reproduce the the results in Table 1 of the paper [Durante, D., Canale, A. and Rigon, T. (2018). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864v4\]].
 All the implementation proceeds as before, with the only difference that now `n_c <- 3` instead of `n_c <- 2`.
 Hence we summarize below only the code to perform maximization under the different routines.
 For a finer description of these routines refer to the analysis above.

 ``` r
 n_c <- 3